Guardians vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adam Frazier and the Baltimore Orioles hit the field on Monday at Oriole Park at Camden Yards against Logan Allen, who is starting for the Cleveland Guardians.
-First pitch will be at 1:05 PM ET for the first game of a three-game series.
+The Baltimore Orioles and Cleveland Guardians will play on Tuesday at Oriole Park at Camden Yards, at 7:05 PM ET, with Cedric Mullins and Jose Ramirez among those expected to step up at the plate.

-The Orioles are -150 moneyline favorites for this matchup with the Guardians (+125).
-Baltimore (-1.5) is favored on the run line.
-The total for the matchup has been set at 8 runs.
+The Orioles are -155 moneyline favorites in this matchup against the Guardians (+130).
+Baltimore is favored on the run line (-1.5 with +135 odds).
+The over/under is 8.5 runs for the game.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.